Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 This felt labored.
 When we see this gadget in later, doesn’t it suck up all the lights at once?
 Cause by then, they were busting their asses trying to squeeze a 700 page book into one movie and they didn’t have time for bullshit like this.

 It also makes sense that these first films were for nine year olds, and by the time the last one came out, the kids were in college and didn’t give a shit about the magic aspect and were contemplating the emptiness of life’s unfulfilling void.
-(Were we not?)
+(As one does.)

 ♫ “We are the world…” ♫